imaricodes/05-flex-modal/README.md

 1. Buttons are in-line elements.
 If written one after another the html, they will appear next to each other on the same line (in-line elements).

 2. Each block elements in a sequence will, by default, begin a new line.
-Or another way to describe this is that they will be stacked vertically.
+Or another way to describe this is that they will be rendered vertically - top down.
+If those elements are in a flexbox, thy wlll behave as flex items, orienting themselve in a row or column depending on the display property of the flex container.

 3. A div inside a flex container becomes an item and will be laid out accordingly.